Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/testing/unit-testing.md

 ## Running the test cases
 Copy the following commands from 2-7 in order to run the tests.
 Note: The following npm installs only need to be run once each.
-1. Have node installed on your machine
+1. Have Node installed on your machine
 2. Run the following Command
 ```bash
 npm run setup